Years 7, 8 and 9

 Years 10 and 11 and Pre-IB

-Throughout the GCSE PE course, students will have the opportunity to study a variety of sports as a performer as well as develop their skills in coaching, organising and officiating.
+Throughout the GCSE PE course, students will have the opportunity to study a variety of sports as a performer.
 The theoretical aspects of the course are varied and engaging.
 Students will develop an understanding of the physiological, psychological and social aspects of sport, all of which enhance their overall confidence in PE.
-The practical section of the course contributes 60% towards the final grade with the theoretical element accounting for the remaining 40%.
+The practical section of the course contributes 40% towards the final grade with the theoretical element accounting for the remaining 60%.

 Sports, Exercise and Health Science is offered at Standard Level.
 The course considers the various elements of anatomy, physiology, biomechanics, psychology and nutrition in relation to sport, exercise and health.
 Topical issues are studied in both a global and individual context.
 The subject allows students to undertake critical analysis of human performance, informed by a scientific background.
 The course includes experiments both in the field and in the laboratory.

-Inter-house competitions are keenly contested in the majority of sports for all Lower and Middle School and Sixth Form girls.
+Inter-House competitions are keenly contested in the majority of sports for all girls.

 Matches in the majority of sports are also played against other schools.
 Competitive sports is deemed extremely important.
 Students compete in a variety of sports and those who excel are encouraged to play at club level and trial at county level where possible.
 Extra-curricular sport is an essential part of the Physical Education Department, with an extremely high 75% of the student body taking part in at least one sports club out of school hours.